dataiku/dss-visual-edit/dss-plugin-visual-edit/README.md

 # DSS Plugin: Visual Edit

-Visual Edit provides components to create data editing interfaces, packaged in a Dataiku plugin.
+Visual Edit provides components to create data validation and editing interfaces, packaged in a Dataiku plugin.

 This document serves as developer documentation.
 As a preliminary step, we recommend reading the [user documentation](https://dataiku.github.io/dss-visual-edit/) for data experts and for developers.